-Debunking 8 Common Nutrition MythS
+Debunking 8 Common Nutrition Myths

 When it comes to nutrition, misinformation is everywhere.
 Some mechanisms are still poorly understood in general, even by Western Science.
 From quick-fix diets to "miracle" superfoods, it’s easy to get confused about what’s actually good for us.
 Let’s tackle some of the most common nutrition myths together in this blog post.